-AUTHOR(S) YEAR TITLE OBJECTIVE METHODOLOGY MAIN RESULTS Meneses, Michele Neves et al. 2023 Popular health surveillance practices in Brazil: scoping review.
-Identify the practices of Popular Health Surveillance in Brazil, described in the scientific literature Scoping review Main strategies: individual and collective individual and collective initiatives to strengthen solidarity networks; community actions to confront the problem with partnerships between residents, social organizations, and the public and or private sector, whether or independent, diagnosis of with the territory; popular monitoring and data production by the population; recognition of practices and dialogue with popular knowledge, listening process within the territory.
+AUTHOR(S) YEAR TITLE OBJECTIVE METHODOLOGY MAIN RESULTS Meneses, Michele Neves et al. 2023 Popular health surveillance practices in Brank scoping review.
+Identify the practices of Popular Health Surveillance in Brazil, described in the scientific literature Scoping review Main strategies: individual and collective individual and collective initiatives to strengthen solidarity networks; community actions to community actions to comfoot the problem with partnerships between granterships between and the public and or private sector, whether condensations, and the public and or private sector, whether condensations and the public and or private sector, whether diagnosts of with the territory; popular monitoring and data production by the population; recognition of practices and dalogue with popular knowledge, listening process within the territory.

-AUTHOR(S) YEAR TITLE OBJECTIVE METHODOLOGY MAIN RESULTS FIELDS, Alice Romano; ALFAMA, BARBOSA, Courad Carvalh o Horta 2022 Determinants of health vulnerability of indigenous peoples in the context of the COVID-19 pandemic: an integrative literature review.
-Identify and gather evidence on the determinants of IP vulnerability to COVID-19 infection Peer review THE discontinuity of Indigenous Health actions, ineffective participation strategies, financial interference and the historical lack of data on IP converge to a situation of greater with the control of Souza, Daiane de Oliveira 2022 Impact of Covid-19 on the black population's access to health services: Integrative review Highlight and debate the consequences of the Covid-19 pandemic on the black population's access to care Primary Health, as the main gateway to system, and at other levels of care Integrative Interature review (1) Covid-19 has brought to the forefront of discussions the issues related to the health of the black population and access to health services; (2) it was possible to observe the invisibility and care underrepresentati on of these issues in the academic environment.
+AUTHOR(S) YEAR TITLE OBJECTIVE METHODOLOGY MAIN RESULTS FIELDS, Alice Romano; ALFAMA, BARBOSA, Conrad Carvalh o Horta 2022 Determinants of health vulnerability of indigenous peoples in the context of the COVID-19 pandemic: an integrative literature review.
+Identify and gather evidence on the determinants of IP vulnerability to COVID-19 infection Peer review THE discontinuity of Indigenous Health actions, meffective participation strategies, financial and the historical lack of data on IP courage to a situation of greater and the first of the face of the COUID-19 candemic, deepened by difficulties in accessing products and services that meet indigenous specificities.
+Souza, Daiane de Oliveira 2022 Impact of Covid-19 on the black population's access to health services: Integrative review Highlight and debate the consequences of the Covid-19 pandemic on the black population's access to care Primary Health, as the main gateway to system, and at other levels of care Integrative Interature review (1) Covid-19 has brought to the forefront of discussions the issues related to the health of the black population and access to health services; (2) it was possible to observe the invisibility and care underrepresentati on of these issues in the academic environment.
 MILK, Isadora Abdalla Machado 2022 Homeless population and the approach adopted by the SUS during the Covid-19 pandemic: integrative review.
 To contextualize the experience of the homeless population and the health actions developed by the SUS during the COVID 19 pandemic, in light of the scientific publications available on the subject Integrative review The COVID-19 pandemic reached Brazil in a scenario of unemployment, impoversiment and other risk factors that are related to the transmissibility of the disease.
 This reality has shown that crises Economic factors are elements that can facilitate the transmission of infectious diseases, as well as hinder the implementation of control actions.